dwainetrain/minderva/README.md

 Future Version Considerations:

+- Reverse card study, I think this just be included as an option in the review section?
+- Also, what if someone brings a japanese phrase and wants to generate its audio to study, that's where flipping the translation comes in.
+See main google translate for usability considerations here...
+- It should provide options for the user to select voice choice (maybe later)
 - KEY FEATURE: It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day)
 - KEY FEATURE TO ADD: Add pronunciation with Google TTS
 - User Profile: User should be able to select default to and from languages